louiseGrandjonc/louisemeta.com/content/drafts/indexes-gist.md

 One of its particularity is that it can be extended to any type of data as long as a few functions implemented.
 I will mention these function in this article, and if you want to go further, you can go read the [GiST indexing Project website](http://gist.cs.berkeley.edu/)

-Union: This method consolidates information in the tree.
-Given a set S of entries, this method returns a new key p which is true for all the data items below S. A simple way to implement Union is to return a predicate equivalent to the disjunction of the keys in S, i.e. "p1 or p2 or p3 or...".

-PickSplit: As in a B-tree, pages in a GiST occasionally need to be split upon insertion of a new data item.
-This routine is responsible for deciding which items go to the new page, and which ones stay on the old page.

 But for now we are going to focus on a few usecases, and not list all the extensions that great people have made for GiST :)

 So after the last article, our birds dentists were able to look for certain syndroms and also find the most urgent appointments.
 All of this helping them organise their day.
 But what they need, is to do a schedule of course !
-So in order to do that, they want to find the appointments that don't have a dentist yet, and of course, they can't be healing two crocos at the time right?
+So in order to do that, they want to find which crocodile took an appointment when they are free.

 So here we are, we have a problem of data overlapping.
 And so we create the following index

 ```code
 CREATE INDEX ON appointment USING GIST(schedule)
 ```

-And, oh also, you know what would be perfect?
-If the dentists could find the appointments near their previous one.
-So that they can optimise their route and not be exhausted by the all flying.

-So now we add some "nearest point" problem to that...

-But the great coincidence that GiST works for these operators right ?

 And of course, let's first talk about the internal data structure